Today's Top Gainer

-We have audited the accompanying financial statements of India Finsec Limited, ("the company") which comprises the Balance Sheet as at 31st March 2015, Statement of Profit and Loss, Cash Flow Statement for the year then ended and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of INDIA FINSEC LIMITED, which comprises the Balance Sheet as at 31st March, 2018, the Statement of Profit and Loss and the Cash Flow Statement for the year then ended, and a summary of significant accounting policies and other explanatory information.

-The Companys Board of Directors is responsible for the matters in section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under Section 133 of the Act read with Rule 7 of the Companies (Accounts) Rules, 2014.
-This responsibility also includes the maintenance of adequate accounting records in accordance with the provision of the Act for safeguarding of the assets of the Company and for preventing and detecting the frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and pmdent; and design, implementation and maintenance of internal financial control, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a tme and fair view and are free from material misstatement, whether due to fraud or error.
+The Companys Board of Directors is responsible for the matters stated in Section 134(5) of the Companies Act, 2013 ("the Act") with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Accounting Standards specified under section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.
+This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion on the financial statements.

-1. As required by the Companies (Auditors Report) Order, 2015 ("the Order") issued by the Central Government of India in terms of sub- section (11) of section 143 of the Companies Act 2013, We give in the Annexure statement on the matters specified in paragraph 3 & 4 of the order.
+1. As required by the Companies (Auditors Report) Order 2016 (the Order), as amended, issued by the Central Government of India in terms of sub- section (11) of Section 143 of the Act, we give in the Annexure- A, a statement on the matters specified in paragraphs 3 and 4 of the said Order.

-2. The Company is a Non- Banking Financial Company not accepting public deposit and the Certificate of Registration No. B-14.00127 dated March 09, 2012 from Reserve Bank of India has been issued to the Company: -
+2. The Company is a Non- Banking Financial Company not accepting public deposit and holding certificate of registration no. B-14-00127 Dt.09.03.2012 from Reserve Bank of India has been issued to the Company.

 a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-b) In our opinion proper books of account as required by law have been kept by the Company so far as appears from our examination of those books.
+b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books.

 d) In our opinion, the aforesaid financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014.